ebrahim-j/CP2-API_Bucketlist/README.md

 `GET http://localhost:/bucketlists?q=Spirituality`

-This request will return all bucketlists named `Spirituality`.
+This request will return all bucketlists with name similar to `Spirituality`.

 ### Pagination